How I Grew My Linkedin Audience in 5 Easy Steps And Why You Should Too

 Online writing is mostly about testing and learning from what worked well or not.

-This is the main reason why you must post regularly to be able to analyze your level of “resonance” afterward.
+This is the main reason why you must post regularly to be able to analyze your level of “resonance” with your audience.

-At the end of this testing period, you’ll have a better understanding of what your audience is most interested in hearing from you.
+At the end of this testing period, you’ll have a better understanding of what your readers are most interested in hearing from you.

 And double-down on these learnings for the next month and so on.